 Eleven elementary schools serve over 4,000 students in kindergarten through grade 5.

-T. C. Miller School for Innovation is operated as a magnet school.
-Students from across the school division who do not reside in the attendance zone for the school may make application to attend.
+Dearington Elementary School for Innovation and T. C. Miller School for Innovation are operated as magnet schools.
+Students from across the school division who do not reside in the attendance zone for each school may make application to attend.
 Student selection for attendance is made on a random basis.

 Each elementary school offers a comprehensive full-day kindergarten program.
 Students who are five years of age on or before September 30 are eligible to attend.
 Testing for early admission is not available.

 Each school is served by a highly qualified teacher in art, music, and physical education.
 Instruction is provided weekly to all students based upon the Standards of Learning identified by the Virginia Department of Education.
 Strings instruction is available to all students beginning in kindergarten as an elective.
 Instruction is delivered by highly qualified strings instructors using the Suzuki method.

 Students who are four years of age by September 30 are eligible to attend Lynchburg City Schools' Pre-Kindergarten Program.
 Over 250 students are currently being served in 15 classrooms housed in 9 elementary schools.
 Parents interested in having their children attend should complete the pre-kindergarten application.

 Elementary Gifted Education